Deciphering the Concept of the Cloud

 What Is a Cloud Architect Responsible For?

 The main responsibility of a cloud architect is to manage the cloud infrastructure in their organization.
 This includes it all: storage, servers, networking, and all the other components required to use cloud computing.
-With cloud service providers constantly widening the selection of services and a lot of companies opting for multi-cloud solutions, a cloud architect has a lot of things to consider, monitor, track, and manage on a daily basis!
+With cloud service providers constantly widening the selection of services and a lot of companies opting for multi-cloud solutions, a cloud solution architect has a lot of things to consider, monitor, track, and manage on a daily basis!

 Gartner names a few primary responsibilities that no cloud architect job description could do without: developing a cloud strategy, managing the adoption, building the cloud architecture, managing it and leading the overall cultural change in their organization.
 To imagine a typical day in this role a bit easier, we can break these high-level responsibilities down to smaller, everyday duties.
 What does a cloud architect do in their nine-to-five?

 A cloud architect selects the cloud provider(s) for their company and selects the hardware, software, applications, and third-party services it's going to use.
 They estimate the costs, manage budgets, and oversee the whole process so it runs smoothly and hiccup-free.
 By working closely with the security team, they reduce possible risks and come up with clear procedures to implement in case an incident occurs.
-In addition to that, a cloud architect often plays a role in recruiting for cloud-related positions, as they are best at identifying the level of knowledge and skills a candidate possesses.
+In addition to that, a cloud solution architect often plays a role in recruiting for cloud-related positions, as they are best at identifying the level of knowledge and skills a candidate possesses.

 Being an expert in cloud solutions, a cloud architect is capable of creating and updating plans (both long-term and short-term) that help the organization reach its goals in terms of managing the cloud.
 They are also responsible for defining the issues within the cloud, documenting them in great detail, and finding solutions in collaboration with programmers and engineers.
 All in all, a cloud architect is responsible for establishing the best practices for the cloud in their organization and making sure the company benefits as much from cloud adoption as possible.